Winnipeg General Hospital: Edward Benson

-In addition to private practice Benson was city jail surgeon for 25 years, Coroner for Winnipeg, medical officer for the Deaf and Dumb Institute, and one of the founders of Winnipeg General Hospital.
+In addition to private practice, Benson was city jail surgeon for 25 years, Coroner for Winnipeg, medical officer for the Deaf and Dumb Institute, and one of the founders of Winnipeg General Hospital.
 He was a member of the School Board for more than a decade.
 He was a Conservative, a Mason, an Odd Fellow, and a member of the board of trustees of Grace Church from its inception.
 In 1877, he was a member of the First Convocation of the University of Manitoba.

 He married Annie Campbell in 1874, and had three sons: John Robinson Benson (1876-?), Edward Campbell Benson (1878-?), and Henry Lorne Benson (1879-?).

-He died at Winnipeg on 26 August 1904.
+He died in Winnipeg on 26 August 1904.
 He is commemorated by Benson Avenue in Winnipeg.